digitalservicebund/elterngeldrechner/src/monatsplaner/README.md

 # Monatsplaner

-This "package" contains the domain logic to plan the months for parental leave.
+This "package" contains the domain logic to plan the months for _Elternzeit_.

 To apply for _Elterngeld_, it is mandatory to create a _Plan_.
 For such a _Plan_, each _Elternteil_ can choose for each _Lebensmonat_ a _Variante_ of